You can configure and customize retrieval and response generation, further improving the

 -

-Follow the console steps at Query a knowledge base and generate AI responses.
+Follow the console steps at Test your knowledge base with queries and responses.
 When you open the Configurations pane, you'll see the following options for Search type:

 -